Here are some simple ZORGOS-based Protest signs that you can print out on any color 8.5×11 paper or cardstock.

 Download docx — to customize/add your own—here are some more ideas.

-On October 15, 2017, we celebrated The Zorgos Awards with a delicious banquet at Oakland’s beautiful Bellevue Club.
+On October 15, 2017, to celebrate the mayorally-proclaimed Zorgos Day, we celebrated The Zorgos Awards with a delicious banquet at Oakland’s beautiful Bellevue Club.

 Each nominee was introduced with a stack of words that represent qualities that make up Zorgos, the antidote to bullying, and the words were put into a suitcase.
 They received a certificate and a golden cape…to honor their ordinary superpowers!